 What’s the difference between Personal Capital vs Mint vs Money Minx?
-Why did we build Money Minx when there are already net worth calculators and investments tracking tools out there?
+Why did we build Money Minx when there are already net worth calculators, investments tracking tools, and wealth management apps out there?

-You might think that all three platforms are the same since they all have a way to track investments.
+You might think that all three personal finance platforms are the same since they all have a way to track investments.
 However, there are a lot of differences between the three.
-Let’s dig into our roundup of Personal Capital vs Mint vs Money Minx.
+Let’s dig into our roundup of three robust personal finance platforms: Personal Capital vs Mint vs Money Minx.

 |Key feature||Personal Capital||Mint||Money Minx|